 Students spend 70 percent of waking hours outside of school walls.
-At home, ELLs may face additional challenges, such as not having access to devices and the internet.
+At home, ELs may face additional challenges such as not having access to devices and the internet.
 Also, parents may have limited education levels and English proficiency.
-Providing equal access to math success for ELLs includes considering their learning needs at home.
+Providing equal access to math success for ELs includes considering their learning needs at home.

 Here are two additional areas to consider:

-- How can we support at-home learning by giving ELLs the same access to technology-based homework time, when they might not have devices or internet availability?
-In a grassroots effort, we're seeing educators across the country mobilizing to address these inequalities.
-(See Advancing Equity in Education Through Wifi.)
+How can we support at-home learning by giving ELs the same access to technology-based homework time, when they might not have devices or internet availability?

-- Does the math instructional program support parents of ELLs in keeping track of student learning progress and facilitate productive communication with their children and their teachers?
+Does the math instructional program support parents of ELs to keep track of student learning progress and facilitate productive communication with their children and their teachers?

-Here's an infographic that presents these and other considerations around ELL math success:
+Here's an infographic that presents these and other considerations around EL math success: